 Synthetic (Nylon and Polyester)

-Leather has had a resurgence, but the majority of ski gloves still use a synthetic shell.
-At the mid-range, including the Outdoor Research Arete II GTX ($109), you’ll find tough but pliant nylon shells that fend off snow, wind, and cold conditions.
+Leather has had a resurgence, but many ski gloves still use a synthetic shell.
+At the mid-range, you’ll find tough but pliant nylon shells that fend off snow, wind, and cold conditions.
 Cheaper synthetic gloves often use a less flexible polyester shell that doesn’t hold up as well to moisture and can feel bulky.
-With either type of shell, a waterproof insert often is incorporated between the exterior and insulation.
-Leather has its advantages, but synthetic gloves offer the highest levels of waterproofing.
-To get the best of both worlds, many synthetic gloves add leather or synthetic leather on the palm and fingers for grip and dexterity.
+With either type of shell, a waterproof insert is often incorporated between the exterior and insulation.
+Leather has its advantages, but synthetic gloves usually offer the highest levels of waterproofing.
+To get the best of both worlds, many synthetic gloves add leather or synthetic leather on the palm and fingers for better grip and dexterity.

 Ski gloves (Gordini Storm Trooper II and Burton Gore-Tex)